 When the intended recipient accesses the message, the information is translated back to its original form.
 This is called Decryption designated.
 To decrypt the message, both the sender and recipient must use a “secret” encryption key - a collection of algorithms that encrypt and decrypt data into a readable format.

-- The symmetric encryption data is encrypted and decrypted with a single password.
+- Within the symmetric encryption data is encrypted and decrypted with a single password.

-- The asymmetric encryption two keys are used for encryption and decryption.
+- Within the asymmetric encryption two keys are used for encryption and decryption.
 A public key that is shared among the users encrypts the data.
 A private key, which is not shared, decrypts the data.
 This approach is referred to as Public Key Infrastructure (PKI) or also PKI method.

 Two approaches to encryption